-Office of Alternative Dispute Resolution (ADR)

-- Establishes the ADR program and implements the program through this policy and relevant procedures. - Provides informal and neutral assistance to employees to address and resolve work-related disputes. - Provides consultation, coaching, training, mediation, and facilitation services as appropriate, when requested, and to help resolve work-related disputes.

-Office of Equal Employment Opportunity (OEEO)

-- Receives and investigates all EEO-based harassment and/or retaliation complaints filed under 29 CFR Part 1614. - Ensures that ADR is offered to employees at the pre-complaint and formal stages of the EEO complaint process when an employee raises an issue of discrimination under one or more protected bases (race, color, religion, gender, sexual orientation, age, national origin, disability, and genetic information). - Ensures that EEO counselors receive training on the ADR program and their role of providing guidance to employees and managers on the complaint process and ADR options. - Provides review of proposed ADR agreements reached during the EEO complaint process.

-CSOSA Office of Financial Management (OFM)/ PSA Office of Finance and Administration (OFA)

-- Reviews settlement agreements involving financial obligations before the final approval. - Ensures CSOSA and PSA bear costs of operating the Agency's ADR program, as deemed appropriate.

-Office of General Counsel (OGC) and PSA's Office of Legal Services)

-Conducts legal sufficiency review of all ADR settlement agreements.
+Office of Alternative Dispute Resolution (ADR) Establishes the ADR program and implements the program through this policy and relevant procedures.
+Provides informal and neutral assistance to employees to address and resolve work-related disputes.
+Provides consultation, coaching, training, mediation, and facilitation services as appropriate, when requested, and to parties seeking to resolve work-related disputes.
+Office of Equal Employment Opportunity (OEEO) Receives and investigates all EEO-based harassment and/or retaliation complaints filed under 29 CFR Part 1614.
+Ensures that ADR is offered to employees at the pre-complaint and formal stages of the EEO complaint process when an employee raises an issue of discrimination under one or more protected bases (race, color, religion, , national origin, sex, age (40+), disability, and genetic information).
+Ensures that EEO counselors receive training on the ADR program and their role in guiding employees and managers through the complaint process and ADR options.
+CSOSA Office of Financial Management (OFM)/ PSA Office of Finance and Administration (OFA) Reviews settlement agreements involving financial obligations before the final approval.
+Ensures CSOSA and PSA bear costs of operating the Agency's ADR program, as deemed appropriate.
+Office of General Counsel (OGC) and PSA's Office of Legal Services) (OLS) Conducts legal sufficiency review of all ADR settlement agreements. continued on next page